tulliasbarrato/Sito-Tullia/content/about.md

 could form in their (very) short life-time.
 The main part of my work is devoted to blazars.
-Thanks to their peculiar orientation, they are the perfect tools to study if the presence of a jet has a significant role in fast accretion processes.
+Thanks to their peculiar orientation, they are the perfect tools to study the role of jets in the physics of Active Galactic Nuclei.